 Greg writes essays on yoga, wilderness, music, and motorcycling.
 He collaborates with Russell Thorburn to write songs of rock legends and his writing takes a deeper turn in yoga, where it all begins with inquiry and ends with another breath, another inspire – ation.

 He marvels at the work of Maya Angelou, Anna Akhmatova, Rumi, Rilke, and a host of Indigenous writers, following their paths through spirited wind tunnels, places of bones, soup lines, landscapes and inscapes.

 He’s curious about ocean life, lava, and the number of rattlesnakes per mile in the Arizona desert.
-He finds hope for writers in lava.
-As it bakes in the sun, lava appears barren and hard.
-In time, the rock is transformed and yields food.
-Flowers will bloom, bees will pollinate, and humans will find a way to make tequila from blue agave.
+He finds hope for writers in lava, for as it bakes in the sun it appears barren and hard.
+In time, this too is transformed.
+Flowers will bloom, bees will pollinate, food will grow, and humans will find a way to make tequila from blue agave.